Amitterdal2906/Amitterdal2906/README.md

 ## About Me

-I'm a passionate [Your Profession] with a love for [Your Interests].
+I'm a passionate student with a love for [Your Interests].
 I specialize in [Your Specializations] and have experience working with [Technologies/Tools].
 My goal is to [Your Goals].

 - 🔭 I’m currently working on **[Your Current Project]**
 - 🌱 I’m currently learning **[Technology/Skill You’re Learning]**